juftin/lunchable/README.md

 [![GitHub License](https://img.shields.io/github/license/juftin/lunchable?color=blue&label=License)](https://github.com/juftin/lunchable/blob/main/LICENSE)

 **lunchable** is a Python Client for the [Lunch Money Developer API](https://lunchmoney.dev).
-It's built on top of [pydantic](https://github.com/pydantic/pydantic), it offers an _intuitive_ API, a _simple_ CLI, complete coverage of all endpoints, and _plugins_ to other external services.
+It's built on top of [pydantic](https://github.com/pydantic/pydantic) and [httpx](https://github.com/encode/httpx/), it offers an _intuitive_ API, a _simple_ CLI, complete coverage of all endpoints, and _plugins_ to other external services.

 ### Installation